Jeff-Russ/ror-guides/rails-database.md

 Both are really just the same as creating a class method like below.
 They are just a little nicer syntax to work with.

 	def ModelName.name_of_scope
-	  where(activ: true )
+	  where(active: true )
 	end

 __Named Scopes Taking Arguments:__

 Here is the scope taking an argument.
-Note that this is one case where the __Stabby Sytax__ would not be the same:
+Note that this is one case where the __Stabby Syntax__ would not be the same:

 	scope :account, lambda {|acc_type| where(account_type:> acc_type )}

 This would be called like: `User.account('pro')`

-__Named Scoped can be chained when they are called__ and can also have chainging within them, making for some really compacted sytax that would otherwise be a quite verbose set of queries.
+__Named Scoped can be chained when they are called__ and can also have chaining within them, making for some really compacted syntax that would otherwise be a quite verbose set of queries.
 ________________________________________________________________________________
 ## Extra: Query Output Formatting in Console